 What Is Hell According to the Bible?

 Hell is a place of sorrow and torment.
 This truth is seen throughout the Bible in the Old and New Testaments.
 The Bible clearly and explicitly teaches that hell is a real place to which the wicked/unbelieving are sent after death.
-Hell is this infinite and eternal death which we have earned because of our sin.
+Hell is this infinite and eternal death that we have earned because of our sin.
 Christ talked a great deal about this subject.
-He describes “Gehenna” as a place where “their worm does not die, and the fire is not quenched” (Mark 9:44, 46, 48).
+He describes “Gehenna” as a place where “their worm does not die, and the fire is not quenched” (Mark 9:43-48).
 He spoke several times about weeping and gnashing of teeth for those who are “cast into outer darkness” (Matthew 8:12, 13:42, 22:13, 24:51, 25:30).
 He also gives the parable about inhabiting a “place of torment” (Luke 16:28).
 Jesus spoke about hell more than anyone else in Scripture.

 Some people try to avoid the idea of hell by saying that God is a God of love and He won’t let any of us perish.
 A loving God would not send people to a horrible hell.
 But God is a just God (Romans 2:11).

 Some say not everyone has heard of Christ.
 But God’s word says they are still held accountable (Romans 1:20).

 Some say hell is too severe a punishment for man’s sin or our sin doesn’t merit hell.
 But God is a holy and perfect God (1 Peter 1:14-15, Romans 1:32).